tjworks/tapdata-docs-en/docs/production-admin/install-replica-mongodb.md

 ## Procedure

-1. Execute the following commands on all servers to adjust file access numbers, disable firewalls, and set other system parameters.
+1. Execute the following commands on all servers to adjust file access numbers, disable firewall, and set other system parameters.

    ```bash
    ulimit -n 1024000